quellenform/blender-CurveToMeshUV/README.md

 - On [blenderartists.org](https://blenderartists.org/t/curve-to-mesh-with-uvs-node-group-for-blender-3-0-geometry-nodes/1362714/3), the very talented user *[zeroSkilz](https://blenderartists.org/u/zeroskilz)* has an interesting project in which an older version of this mechanism is also used:
 [Z-Curve-Sweeper for Blender 3.0 (Curve-to-Mesh with superpowers)](https://blenderartists.org/t/z-curve-sweeper-for-blender-3-0-curve-to-mesh-with-superpowers/1365277)

 > Please consider a small donation if you like this project, or buy the full version at [Blender Market](https://blendermarket.com/products/curve-to-mesh-uv) to support further development.
+Thank you!